wp-plugins/ad-inserter/readme.txt

 == Screenshots ==

-1. This screenshot shows settings for one ad block.
-Up to 16 ad blocks can be configured.
+1. Settings for one code block.
+Up to 16 blocks can be configured.
+2. Settings for header code
+3. Ad Inserter settings

 == Changelog ==

-= 1.4.2 =
+= 1.5.0 =
 * Added support to display blocks on all, desktop or mobile devices
 * Added support for new widgets API - one widget for all code blocks with multiple instances
+* Added support to change wrapping code CSS class name
 * Fixed bug: Display block N days after post is published was not working properly
 * Fixed bug: Display block after paragraph in some cases was not working propery